-If you’ve ever participated in Crop Over and crossed the stage before the judges then chances are you have exited the National Stadium thru the Jaycees Gate.
-The contribution of the Bridgetown Jaycees to the fabric of our life as we know it can be seen again through its introduction of the event that is now known as Crop Over and celebrated worldwide.
+If you’ve ever participated in Crop Over and crossed the stage before the judges then chances are you have exited the National Stadium through the Jaycees Gate.
+The contribution of the Bridgetown Jaycees to the fabric of our life as we know it, can be seen again through its introduction of the event that is now known as Crop Over and celebrated worldwide.

 This initiative was again revived in 1973 through an annual arts festival in 1973, which became the precursor to the National Independence Festival of Creative Arts - NIFCA.
 Under the direction of Elombe Mottley, a planning committee and the Board of Tourism, Crop Over was revived to attract tourists to the island during the 'slow season'.
 The production of Crop Over changed hands a few times over the years, but finally came to rest with the National Cultural Foundation upon it establishment in 1983.

 What started off as a carnival to address a void in the community, has evolved into Barbados' biggest national festival similar to Carnival in Brazil and Trinidad over a three month period.
 And that is what JCI Barbados is all about, finding the niche project to address the needs of the community.